Visionatrix/VixFlowsDocs/docs/VixWorkflows.rst

 Vix workflow overview
 """""""""""""""""""""

-Starting from the Visionatrix 0.6.0, the workflow consists of a single file: ``flow_name.json``, which is a ComfyUI workflow file adopted to Visionatrix.
+Starting from the Visionatrix **0.6.0**, the workflow consists of a single file: ``flow_name.json``, which is a ComfyUI workflow file adopted to Visionatrix.

 .. note::

-    The main difference between Visionatrix and ComfyUI: A task is created with a single request, which includes both incoming text parameters and input files.
+    The main difference between Visionatrix and ComfyUI:

+        **A task is created with a single request, which includes both incoming text parameters and input files.**

 The flow metadata fields described below are filled in the `VixUi-WorkflowMetadata` node.

 "name"
 ''''''

 The name of the workflow.
-It usually matches the name of the folder where the flow is stored.
+It usually matches the name of the file with workflow.

 "display_name"
 ''''''''''''''